beginor/vue-app/README.md

-# Rollup starter project with TypeScript!
+# Vue demo app with rollup